With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 Fitness via mobile apps should be all about getting tangible results over time.
 And this, the app must provide a compelling experience to its users and keep them motivated.

-So, how to make fitness experiences engaging?
+So, how do you make fitness experiences engaging?

-Here’s the thing—you need to plug-in the right tools and techniques and learn from some winning examples.
+Here’s the thing—you need to plug in the right tools and techniques and learn from some winning examples.

 Let’s first look at the tools to gamify exercises.